Homepage / Auctions & Wire Transfers: Wire Transfers

 Currency Converter

-• If using an online service fill in the indicator of how much money you would like to transfer.
-Or otherwise tell the agent at the bank or wire transfer office of how much money you would like to transfer.
+• If using an online service, fill in the indicator of how much money you would like to transfer, or tell the agent at the bank or wire transfer office how much money you would like to transfer.

 • This message will include settlement instructions.